CERAMICS | OLIVIA HORLEY

 August 31, 2023

 One of the reasons we were first drawn to Olivia's work is for her use of colour and an ability to create glazes with subtle and intriguing variation.
-Something we have always found a challenge when working with the more structured potteries in Stoke on Trent.
-The potential to play and experiment is greatly reduced.
-So we have to work more with the texture variations for our in house collection.
+Something we have always found a challenge when working with the more structured potteries in Stoke on Trent is that the potential to play and experiment is greatly reduced.
 But being able to work with Olivia on the options for glazing subtleties is so enabling.
 She also understands us when we say things like 'imperceptible variation in tone'.
 It all makes a difference.
 Pottery is a teetering balance of form, size, shape, angle, colour and the slight of a professionals hand has a huge impact on the final outcome.

 ArtWave is a free event that takes place in and around Lewes every September; showcasing artists' work in venues throughout the town as well as in numerous open studios.
-This year we have pieces of work by Olivia Horley on show from 2nd - 17th September.
-This year we discussed the possibility of a collaboration with Olivia on a new collection.
-The outcome is something special.
+We've collaborated with Olivia Horley for ArtWave more than once now.
+The outcome is always something special.
 Please come and visit the show in Freight to take a look, a hold, a feel of these tactile and unique artworks hand thrown just minutes down the road.